 “Com’n, Jim,” his girlfriend takes my side.
 “Don’t be so selfish.
-The boy needs a dog; he’s so lonely.”
+A boy needs a dog; he’s so lonely.”

 “It’s gotta stay out in the garage.
 I won’t have my house wrecked by some dumb animal.”

 “Thanks, Daddy,” I run to him.
 He picks me up and tosses me in the air, barely catching me.
-I must’ve been really little then.
+I must have been really little then.
 His girlfriend puts her arms around Dad.
-It’s the first time I feel a real family moment.
+It is the first time I feel a real family moment.
 The puppy is running around the three of us.

 “Take that dog to the garage and change your shirt.
 You smell like piss,” Dad orders.
 He leads his girlfriend toward the bedroom.
 I know that means private time.
-I wish she stayed with Dad.
-She was nice.
+I hope she will stay with Dad.
+She is nice.

 “Woof,” he barks just once.
 He is so cute.
 I sit and scratch him behind the ears.
-I swear I’ll keep him in his box until he is trained not to pee inside.
+I swear I will keep him in his box until he is trained not to pee inside.
 I hate the idea of house-breaking him.
-I’ll always keep him in the garage.
+I will always keep him in the garage.

-Dad’s girlfriend makes dinner and I’m allowed to eat with them.
+Dad’s girlfriend makes dinner and I am allowed to eat with them.